JonathanLorimer/jonathanlorimer.github.io/site/posts/nix-thesis.md

 }
 ```

-This example cannot cause a dangling pointer: similar to static libraries, a
-compiler, or other things that are not usually retained in the build result.

 ### Obtained at buildtime, dereferenced at runtime

+This represents Unix style dynamically linked libraries, for example storing
+the full path of a program in the RPATH of an application binary.

 ```{.typescript}
 class BuildTime {